vigneshariharan/Alexa-SOS-Skill/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What are the things that you need to use to build this skill and how to use them?

 ```
-Give examples
+- An AWS Account to provision a DynamoDB database: You can create your AWS account here at https://aws.amazon.com
+- A Twilio/Nexmo account to send SMS.
 ```

 ### Installing